Prernagupta110/Collaboration-tool/README.md

 If you don't want to create a new room, you may instead choose to join one.
 The url for a room always looks like `localhost:port/room/<token here>`.
 Upon joining a room, you will the saved document for the room.

-## Note:
-As of the evening of 20/03/2024, the code for the app will not be touched anymore.
-However, the final report is included in the git repo, and it is not finished yet.
-Therefore, there will be commits in the repo after the deadline for the implementation, but only for the documentation.

 # Current state of the project

 The app works over HTTPS and uses WSS for secure and encrypted communication between server-client and client-server.